ovh/docs/pages/platform/serving-engine/21_HOWTO_manage_tokens/guide.en-gb.md

 ### Step 3 - Copy and save your token

-A green box indicates that your token has correctly been created and that token is displayed under it.
+A green box indicates that your token has been created correctly.
+You will find it displayed underneath.

 ![Token created page](images/02_token_created.png){.thumbnail}

-This is that token that you can give to your user or use it yourself to interact with the **serving engine** platform.
+You can choose to give this token to your user or use it yourself to interact with the **serving engine** platform.

 > [!warning]
 >
 > This is the only moment that the token is diplayed to you.
 We strongly
-> advise you to save it and keep it otherwise you will need to renew it.
+> advise you to save it and store it, otherwise you will need to renew it.

 ## Renewing a token